Rights and Responsibilities

 - Ensure that whenever the authors or their employers provide a link to a personal copy that there is a link to the ACM definitive version

-- • Ensure that all versions copyrighted or licensed by ACM bear the appropriate Notice.
+- Ensure that all versions copyrighted by ACM bear the ACM copyright.

 ACM recognizes that the quality of a refereed publication rests primarily on the impartial judgment of their volunteer reviewers.
 An editorial board or program committee should approach an individual reviewer infrequently and only with a manuscript that both comes under the reviewer's expertise and meets the publication guidelines.
 (Note that some magazines do not formally review all articles, and that many SIG newsletters and some magazines do not referee articles.)